Riccardo Bocalon

-Riccardo Bocalon (born 3 March 1989) is an Italian professional footballer who plays as a striker.
+Riccardo Bocalon (born 3 March 1989) is an Italian professional footballer who plays as a striker for Serie D club Unione La Rocca Altavilla.

 Career

 Treviso

 Born in Venice, Veneto, Bocalon started his career with Treviso.
 In January 2008, he was signed by Internazionale along with Jacopo Fortunato in co-ownership deals, for €450,000 each, but Bocalon was loaned back to Treviso.
 He then made his Serie B debut with Treviso.
 In June 2008, Inter bought the remain 50% registration rights of Bocalon and Fortunato outright for €900,000 in total.

 Internazionale

-With the under-20 team of Internazionale in 2008–09 season, he was the third striker, behind Aiman Napoli and Mattia Destro.
+With the under-20 team of Inter in 2008–09 season, he was the third striker, behind Aiman Napoli and Mattia Destro.

 In summer 2009, he was loaned to Porto Summaga and won Lega Pro Prima Divisione.
 Inter team-mate Gabriele Puccio also joined Portogruaro in co-ownership deal.

 In June 2010, the two players remained in Portogruaro.
 On 20 January 2011 he joined Viareggio.

-In July 2011 he joined U.S. Cremonese along with Michele Rigione.
-On 31 January 2012 he was signed by Carpi F.C.
-1909.
-In summer 2012 he was signed by South Tyrol along with Mame Baba Thiam.
+In July 2011 he joined Cremonese along with Michele Rigione.
+On 31 January 2012 he was signed by Carpi.
+In summer 2012 he was signed by Südtirol along with Mame Baba Thiam.
 He was suffered from injury and missed 3 months.
 On 29 January 2013 he left the club again.